meitneshi/challenge-documentation/docs/challenge-types/metamorph.md

 }
 ```
 Which give us a problem, what to write for the expected value ?
-No worries! you can call your own solution instead of writing something static!
+No worries!
+You can call your own solution instead of writing something static!
 ```Rust
 {
     input: randft(20, 30),